morepath/django-morepath/README.rst

 half the size in lines of code in Django REST Framework!

-This isn't a fair comparison, as Django REST Framework also implements a serializer library where Morepath does not, but even if you throw in a serializer library like Marshmallow_ the combination is still smaller than Django REST Framework.
-Morepath has integration with Marshmallow in more.marshmallow_.
+This isn't a fair comparison, as Django REST Framework also implements a serializer library and admin UI integration where Morepath does not, but even if you throw in a serializer library like Marshmallow_ the combination is still smaller than Django REST Framework.
+(Morepath has integration with Marshmallow in more.marshmallow_.)

 .. _more.marshmallow: https://github.com/morepath/more.marshmallow